 \begin{Definition} The \emph{(additive) Heisenberg category} $\hcatadd\basecat$ of $\basecat$ is the Karoubi envelope of $\hcatadd*\basecat$. \end{Definition}

 The objects of $\hcatadd\basecat$ are those of $\hcatadd*\basecat$.
-Its $1$-morphisms are pairs $(R,e)$, where $R$ is a 1-morphism of $\hcatadd*\basecat$ and $e\colon R \to R$ is a idempotent in $\End_{\hcatadd*\basecat}(R)$.
-Its 2-morphisms $(R_1,e_1) \to (R_2,e_2)$ are 2-morphisms $f\colon R_1\to R_2$ from $\hcatadd*\basecat$ which satisfy $f = e_2 \circ f \circ e_1$.
+Its $1$-morphisms are pairs $(R,e)$, where $R$ is a $1$-morphism of $\hcatadd*\basecat$ and $e\colon R \to R$ is a idempotent in $\End_{\hcatadd*\basecat}(R)$.
+Its $2$-morphisms $(R_1,e_1) \to (R_2,e_2)$ are $2$-morphisms $f\colon R_1\to R_2$ from $\hcatadd*\basecat$ which satisfy $f = e_2 \circ f \circ e_1$.

-\begin{Example} Let $\basecat = \catfVect$ be the category of finite dimensional vector spaces over $\kk$.
+\begin{Example} Let $\basecat = \catfVect$ be the category of finite-dimensional vector spaces over $\kk$.
+It is the additive hull of the field $\kk$ considered as a single-object category.
 Then the Serre functor on $\basecat$ is the identity, and the category $\hcatadd\basecat$ reproduces Khovanov's categorification of the infinite Heisenberg algebra \cite{khovanov2014heisenberg}.
-More precisely, collapsing our category $\hcatadd\basecat$ to a monoidal 1-category by identifying the objects, the morphism $\PP_\kk$ corresponds to $Q_+$ in \cite{khovanov2014heisenberg}, while $\QQ_\kk$ corresponds to $Q_-$.
+More precisely, collapsing our category $\hcatadd\basecat$ to a monoidal $1$-category by identifying the objects, the morphism $\PP_\kk$ corresponds to $Q_+$ in \cite{khovanov2014heisenberg}, while $\QQ_\kk$ corresponds to $Q_-$.
 Since $\PP_{\kk \oplus \kk} \cong \PP_\kk \oplus \PP_\kk$, and similarly for $\QQ$, all data is encoded in the relations between these two morphisms. \end{Example}

 By Remark~\ref{rem:symmetric_group_action-add}, for each object $a \in \basecat$ there are canonical morphisms $\kk[\SymGrp n] \to \End(\PP_a^n)$ and $\kk[\SymGrp n] \to \End(\QQ_a^n)$.
 Let